MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-assignment-network.md

 - The first time the user must share their location from the Microsoft Authenticator app, they receive a notification in the app.
 The user must open the app and grant location permissions.
 For the next 24 hours, if the user is still accessing the resource and granted the app permission to run in the background, the device's location is shared silently once per hour.

 - After 24 hours, the user must open the app and approve the notification.
-Users who have number matching or additional context enabled in the Microsoft Authenticator app won't receive notifications silently and must open the app to approve notifications.
+Users who have number matching or additional context enabled in the Microsoft Authenticator app don't receive notifications silently.
+Users must open the app to approve notifications.

 - Every time the user shares their GPS location, the app does jailbreak detection (Using the same logic as the Microsoft Intune MAM SDK).
 If the device is jailbroken, the location isn't considered valid, and the user isn't granted access.
    - The Microsoft Authenticator app on Android uses the Google Play Integrity API to facilitate jailbreak detection.
 If the Google Play Integrity API is unavailable, the request is denied and the user isn't able to access the requested resource unless the Conditional Access policy is disabled.
 For more information about the Microsoft Authenticator app, see the article [Common questions about the Microsoft Authenticator app](https://support.microsoft.com/account-billing/common-questions-about-the-microsoft-authenticator-app-12d283d1-bcef-4875-9ae5-ac360e2945dd).